BlankOn/irgsh-go/README.md

 ## Package maintainer update

-Package maintainer can update their irgsh-cli by running the same command as installation or using `irgsh-cli update` to let irgsh-cli update itself.
+Package maintainer can update their irgsh-cli by running the same command as installation or using `sudo irgsh-cli update` to let irgsh-cli update itself.

 ## Components